 The Council elects a Chairman from its members at the annual (first) meeting of the year.
 The conduct of meetings is governed by rules, known as “Standing Orders”, which specify the order of business, rules of debate and other matters of procedure.
 The interpretation of these rules is the responsibility of the person in the Chair.

-Council meetings are usually held once a month in the evening to allow good public access and to enable those in full-time employment to become Councillors.
-The agenda is available to the public before the meeting and is posted on the Council's noticeboards and on the website.
+Council meetings are usually held once every six weeks in the evening to allow good public access and to enable those in full-time employment to become Councillors.
+The agenda is available to the public before the meeting and is posted on the Council’s noticeboards and on the website.